MosheWorld/Design-Patterns/README.md

 # State

-This pattern is used in computer programming to encapsulate varying behavior for the same object based on its internal state.
+### Definition
-This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements and thus improve maintainability.
+The **State** pattern allows an object to change its behavior based on its internal state, avoiding large conditional statements and improving maintainability.

-What problems can the State design pattern solve?
+### When to Use

-- An object should change its behavior when its internal state changes.
+- When an object needs to change its behavior based on its internal state.
-- State-specific behavior should be defined independently.
-That is, new states should be added and the behavior of existing states should be changed independently.
-Implementing state-specific behavior directly within a class is inflexible because it commits the class to a particular behavior and makes it impossible to add a new state or change the behavior of an existing state later independently from (without changing) the class.

-What solution does the State design pattern describe?

-- Define separate (state) objects that encapsulate state-specific behavior for each state.
-That is, define an interface (State) for performing state-specific behavior, and define classes that implement the interface for each state.
+- When state-specific behavior should be defined independently, allowing flexibility in adding or modifying states.

+### Key Features
+- **Encapsulation**: Each state has its own class that handles state-specific behavior.
-- A class delegates state-specific behavior to its current state object instead of implementing state-specific behavior directly.
+- **Delegation**: The object delegates behavior to its current state object, enabling easy state changes at runtime.

-This makes a class independent of how state-specific behavior is implemented.
-New states can be added by defining new state classes.
-A class can change its behavior at run-time by changing its current state object.
+### Example Use Case
+In a media player, different behaviors (play, pause, stop) can be implemented as separate state classes.
+The player changes its state object based on user actions, enabling it to behave differently depending on the current state.

 # Strategy

-Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.

-What is a Strategy?
-A strategy is a plan of action designed to achieve a specific goal;
+### Definition

-“Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.”
-(Gang of Four);
+The **Strategy** pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows the algorithm to vary independently from the clients that use it.
-Specifies a set of classes, each representing a potential behaviour.
-Switching between those classes changes the application behaviour. (the Strategy);

-This behaviour can be selected at runtime (using polymorphism) or design time;

-Capture the abstraction in an interface, bury implementation details in derived classes;
+### When to Use
+- When you have multiple ways to perform an operation, and you want to allow flexibility in selecting the algorithm at runtime or design time.
+- To avoid conditional statements and make it easy to switch between different algorithms.

+### Key Features
+- **Encapsulation**: Each algorithm is encapsulated in a separate class.
+- **Interchangeability**: Clients can switch between algorithms easily at runtime.
+- **Polymorphism**: The strategy pattern typically uses polymorphism to change the behavior dynamically.

+### Example Use Case
+In a payment system, you can have multiple payment strategies (credit card, PayPal, etc.).
+The user can select the payment method at runtime, and the system will use the corresponding strategy to process the payment.

 # Template Method

-Similarities

-Strategy and Template method patterns have a lot of similarities between them.
-Both Strategy and Template method patterns can be used for satisfying the Open-Closed Principle and making the software module easy to extend without changing its code.
-Both patterns represent separation of generic functionality from the detailed implementation of that functionality.
-However, they differ a little in terms of granularity they offer.
+### Definition
+The **Template Method** pattern defines the structure of an algorithm in an abstract class, allowing subclasses to implement specific steps of the algorithm without changing its overall structure.

+### When to Use
+- When you want to define the skeleton of an algorithm, but leave some steps to be implemented by subclasses.
+- To avoid code duplication by providing default behavior in a base class, while allowing specific parts to be customized.
+---

+### Key Features
+- **Abstract Base Class**: The algorithm structure is defined in an abstract class, with some steps left for subclass implementation.
+- **Tightly Coupled**: Subclasses are tightly coupled to the base class since they rely on its predefined algorithm.

-Differences
+### Differences from Strategy
-Here are some of the differences I have observed while studying these two patterns:

-- In Strategy, the coupling between the client and strategy is more loose whereas in Template Method, the two modules are more tightly coupled.

-- In Strategy, mostly an interface is used though abstract class can also be used depending on the situation, and concrete class is not used whereas in
-Template method mostly abstract class or concrete class is used, interface is not used.

-- In Strategy pattern, generally entire behaviour of the class is represented in terms of an interface, on the other hand, Template method is used for reducing code duplication and the boilerplate code is defined in base framework or abstract class.
-In Template Method, there can even be a concrete class with default implementation.

-- In simple words, you can change the entire strategy (algorithm) in Strategy pattern, however, in Template method, only some things change (parts of algorithm) and rest of the things remain unchanged.
-In Template Method, the invariant steps are implemented in an abstract base class, while the variant steps are either given a default implementation, or no implementation at all.
-In Template method, the component designer mandates the required steps of an algorithm, and the ordering of the steps, but allows the component client to extend or replace some number of these steps.
+- **Granularity**: Template Method focuses on customizing parts of an algorithm, while Strategy allows complete replacement of an algorithm.
+- **Coupling**: Template Method creates tighter coupling between client and base class, whereas Strategy maintains loose coupling.

 # Visitor

-What problems can the Visitor design pattern solve?
+### Definition
+The **Visitor** pattern allows adding new operations to an object structure without modifying the objects themselves.

+### When to Use
-- It should be possible to define a new operation for (some) classes of an object structure without changing the classes.
+- When you need to add new operations to classes without changing their code.

-When new operations are needed frequently and the object structure consists of many unrelated classes, it's inflexible to add new subclasses each time a new operation is required because "[..] distributing all these operations across the various node classes leads to a system that's hard to understand, maintain, and change."
-[1]

-What solution does the Visitor design pattern describe?

-- Define a separate (visitor) object that implements an operation to be performed on elements of an object structure.
-- Clients traverse the object structure and call a dispatching operation accept(visitor) on an element — that "dispatches" (delegates) the request to the "accepted visitor object".
-The visitor object then performs the operation on the element ("visits the element").

-This makes it possible to create new operations independently from the classes of an object structure by adding new visitor objects.
+- When the object structure consists of many unrelated classes.

+### Key Features
+- **Visitor Object**: Defines operations for the object structure.
+- **Accept Method**: Objects delegate operations to the visitor using `accept(visitor)`.

+### Benefits
+- **Extensibility**: New operations can be added via new visitors.
+- **Separation of Concerns**: Operations are decoupled from the object structure.